WaveletInception Networks for on-board Vibration-Based Infrastructure Health Monitoring: Illustrative case study of railway track health monitoring

-(I) Uniform track stiffness represents normal track conditions, where no stiffness variation occurs along the track.
-The ballast and railpad stiffness values are randomly sampled using a uniform distribution from the nominal (R1) or moderate (R2) stiffness ranges in Table \ref{table_range}.
+(I) Uniform track stiffness: Normal conditions with stiffness values randomly sampled from either the nominal (R1) or moderate (R2) stiffness ranges in Table \ref{table_range}.

-(II) Stiffness reduction in one sleeper simulates a defect such as a hanging sleeper, where a single unsupported sleeper leads to a localized reduction in stiffness.
-The stiffness range set R3 can represent multiple faults with varying severities, including degraded or missing railpads or local reductions in ballast stiffness, indicating potential component degradation.
+(II) Local stiffness reduction in one sleeper: Simulates a defect like a hanging sleeper, with stiffness values set to R3 representing varying fault severities.

-(III) Stiffness reduction in three sleepers models a scenario where the substructure support is reduced over a wider length, causing decreased stiffness across three sleepers.
-In scenarios (II) and (III), stiffness values for railpads and ballast are simultaneously reduced using a uniform distribution from R1 to R2 or R3, or from R2 to R3.
-Moreover, the locations of stiffness reductions are randomized within the 10-sleeper segments to prevent spatial bias.
+(III) Local stiffness reduction in three sleepers: Models reduced support over a longer section, with values sampled uniformly from R1 to R2 or R3.

-(IV) Transition zones represent stiffness variations between the first and second halves of track segments, mimicking conditions near railway bridges or viaducts.
-Stiffness values are selected randomly with a uniform distribution from R1 and R2 for each half of the segment to simulate the transition zones.
+(IV) Transition zones: Simulates stiffness variations between the two halves of segments, with values randomly sampled from R1 and R2.

-Figure \ref{fg:signals_tm} illustrates the simulated ABA signals for track segments across three stiffness ranges: R1, R2, and R3, at four vehicle speeds: 35\,km/h, 50\,km/h, 55\,km/h, and 65\,km/h.
-The figure indicates that lower stiffness results in lower amplitude in the ABA signals.
-Additionally, the measurement speed affects the excitation levels.
-More specifically, higher speeds lead to increased amplitudes in the ABA signals.

-Figure \ref{fg:ave_power} illustrates the average signal power across different stiffness ranges in the scenario of a local stiffness reduction at three sleepers.
-In particular, it focuses on the signal power for stiffness range set R1 when there is a reduction in neighboring sections to either stiffness range set R2 or R3.
-The figure shows that the average signal power for stiffness range set R1 varies depending on whether the adjacent reduction is to range set R2 (light green) or to range set R3 (dark green).
-This demonstrates that a local stiffness reduction can influence the ABA signals recorded in nearby sections that still belong to the stiffness range set R1.
-This motivates our proposed methodology, which captures these dependencies by leveraging a sequential modeling approach of BiLSTM networks.
+Figure \ref{fg:signals_tm} illustrates the ABA signals across stiffness ranges (R1, R2, R3) and speeds.
+Lower stiffness correlates with lower signal amplitude, whereas higher speeds increase signal amplitude.
+Figure \ref{fg:ave_power} illustrates the average signal power across different stiffness ranges, specifically in the context of localized stiffness reductions at three sleepers.
+The figure focuses on stiffness range R1 while examining adjacent reductions in either range R2 (light green) or range R3 (dark green).
+The figure shows that a local reduction in stiffness affects the ABA signals recorded in nearby sections, even when those sections remain within the stiffness range R1.
+This observation supports our choice of methodology: employing a sequential BiGRU-based model to capture long-range dependencies within the data effectively.